cutsea110/cargo-anatomy/docs/output-schema.md

 # Output Format Schema

 This document describes the JSON/YAML output produced by `cargo anatomy`.
 When using `-o dot`, the tool outputs a Graphviz DOT graph instead which is not detailed here.
 The `-o mermaid` option similarly emits a Mermaid diagram.
+The `-o html` option outputs an interactive HTML graph.
 The command prints a single object with three sections:

 ```json